stevenlriv/nft-from-scratch/README.md

 ## 2. Generate all NFTs JPEGS with Jsons

 - Create your art in .png formart and put it ready for IPFS
+- Upload the images
-- Upload the jsons and upload the images
+- Get the hash and put it in the json file
+- Then upload el json file a IPFS

 ## 3. Create provenance using hash.php scripts